Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 When words are not enough, and if you like the idea, we can use the movement and the meaning our body provides.
 Embodied movement psychotherapy is a well-established approach, understanding how your mind-body continuum reacts, interacts and moves in relationships and in the world.

 My work is integrative.
 This means that I am not theoretically rigid and deliberately use elements from both psychodynamic and the person-centred approaches to suit the individual client.
-I believe that there is a special kind of 'equality' in the therapy relationship and that clients are active self-healers.
-My focus is on supporting clients to develop their sense of inner balance, interpersonal skills, and positive self-image.
+I also believe that there is a special kind of 'equality' in the therapy relationship and that clients are active self-healers.
+My focus is on supporting therapy participants to develop their sense of inner balance, interpersonal skills, and positive self-image whilst placing themselves in today's world .
 The human imagination can contribute to working things out when all seems lost.
-In an era of financial stringency, I believe there is a power in the imagination that can contribute to the management of economic, social and practical problems.
-My practice is LGBTQIA+ affirmative.
+My practice is queer affirmative and based on values inspired by trans inclusive intersectional-socialist feminism.

 About Me

 I was born in Athens.
-Originally, I trained to be a dancer but injury intervened.
-I studied psychology, specialising in counselling.
-After some years working as a psychologist, I moved to London and did an MA in Dance Movement Therapy at Goldsmiths College, University of London (scholar of the Onassis Foundation).
+Originally, I trained to be a dancer but injury intervened, so I chose to study psychology, specialising in counselling.
+After some years working as a psychologist, I moved to London with a scholarship from the Onassis Foundation and did an MA in Dance Movement Therapy at Goldsmiths College, University of London.

 My clinical experience includes work in the NHS (Maudsley Hospital), private therapy centres, care homes, children’s centres, as well as film and acting schools.
 As a practitioner who is extremely interested in how diversity is not just a concept but an embodied reality, both in our everyday lives and in therapy, I am engaged in my own ongoing personal exploration as well as in workshop facilitation for organisations, universities and charities.
 I have co-founded Open Wings, a community interest company for the promotion of arts therapies in deprived communities.